800-450-6118

 As carpal tunnel syndrome advances, so do the symptoms.
 Usually, the condition is largely ignored up to this stage.
 Most often, it's only when symptoms become annoying or painful that carpal tunnel is diagnosed.
 Unfortunately, these are also the more advanced stages, when effective treatment is more challenging.

 Finally, without treatment the hand enters the "end stage" of carpal tunnel syndrome.
 It's when the median nerve has degenerated irreversibly.
-Basically, the median nerve is dead and this causes the thumb muscles to die as well.
+Basically, the median nerve is dead, and this also causes the thumb muscles to die.

-You can visibly see the thumb muscle flattened out as it wastes away.
+You can visibly see the thumb muscle flattened out as they waste away (atrophy).
 Gripping function is lost.
-In most patients, the hand eventually forms a "claw" due to the loss of muscle control.
+In most patients, the hand eventually forms a "claw" due to the loss of muscle control (called "claw hand").

 Who's at risk for carpal tunnel syndrome?